 - Ideas: These include discoveries, principles and general theories such as Einstein’s theory of relativity.

 - Factual Information: Facts are not in themselves protected by copyright laws.
-So, for example, if you were to write a paper on lung cancer, the actual statistics of occurrence are not protected by copyright laws.
+So, for example, if you were to write a paper on lung cancer, or OCD the actual statistics of occurrence are not protected by copyright laws.
 However, if an opening paragraph had been put together using these and other facts, that piece of work would qualify for copyright laws.

 - United States Government Works: Includes such areas as governmental speeches, press releases, official reports and laws.

 - Works not in Physical Form: As soon as any piece of work is recorded or written or expressed in the physical it then becomes subject to copyright laws.
 Any unrecorded speeches or ideas are not subject to copyright.
 Be aware then if you have a brilliant idea do not verbally share it before it has been written or recorded in some physical form.

 - Names, Singular Words, Short Phrases, Slogans and Titles: To prevent everybody being continuously in breach of the copyright laws, everyday words and phrases are not subject to the law.
 Trademark names are subject to copyright laws.
 You can use a general title or short phrase such as ‘ try this new healthy weight loss dish ‘, without any issues.